attilammagyar/mpe-emulator/README.txt

  * RAM: around 30 MB per instance

 The plugin can also be compiled for RISC-V 64 from its source code.

+MPE Emulator Lite runs on any operating system and CPU where REAPER runs.
+The required minimum version of REAPER is v6.74.

 Dependencies on Windows
 -----------------------